 At any point, you can also choose from several options to customize the experience of having your PDFs read out loud:

-To choose your preferred reader voice, go to the top right menu and hit Edit, then Preferences, choose Reading, remove the checkmark on Use Default Voice, and finally choose the narration voice you like from the dropdown list.
+- To choose your preferred reader voice, go to the top-right menu and click Edit, then Preferences.
+Choose Reading.
+Remove the checkmark on Use Default Voice, and finally choose the narration voice you like from the dropdown list.

 - To adjust the pace of the reading, either increase the Words Per Minute count or lower it, depending on your needs.